Pavlíkov: Sights

 The main landmark of Pavlíkov is the Church of Saint Catherine.
 It was built in the late Baroque style in 1776–1785.
 It replaced an old church from the 14th century.

 The Church of Saint Stephan is located in Skřivaň.
 It is a late Renaissance building, modified into its current appearance in the first half of the 19th century.

-Next to the church is a small rural Renaissance castle, which was founded in the second half of the 16th century.
-Neoclassicat modifications took place in the first half of the 19th century, then it was insensitively modernized in the 20th century.
+Next to this church is a small rural Renaissance castle, which was founded in the second half of the 16th century.
+Neoclassical modifications took place in the first half of the 19th century, then it was insensitively modernised in the 20th century.

-On Senecká hora above the market town is an observation tower.
-It was built in 2014–2015.
-It is 21.5 m high.
+On the hill Senecká hora above the market town is an observation tower.
+It was built in 2014–2015 and is 21.5 m high.